 4. A Gift Card To Their Favorite Place To Grab A Snack

-Thrifty Tip: At InstaGC you can earn $10 e-gift cards to Coldstream Creamery, Dairy Queen, Dunkin’ Donuts, Krispy Kreme, and Pink Berry.
-Here are my favorite ways to earn gift cards using InstaGC)
+Thrifty Tip: At InstaGC, you can earn $10 e-gift cards to Cold Stone Creamery, Dairy Queen, Dunkin’ Donuts, Krispy Kreme, and Pink Berry.
+Here are my favorite ways to earn gift cards using InstaGC.

 5. Ice Cream Sundae Night

-Purchase a gift card to a local grocery store, or buy the ice-cream if you are taking the gift straight to their home.
-Make homemade peppermint chocolate sauce, or caramel sauce and place it in repurposed jars (what do you eat on a regular basis in glass jars that could be sanitized and de-labeled and reused for free).
+Purchase a gift card to a local grocery store or buy the ice cream if you are taking the gift straight to their home.
+Make homemade peppermint chocolate sauce or caramel sauce and place it in repurposed jars (what do you eat regularly in glass jars that could be sanitized and de-labeled and reused for free?).
 Tie the jars with ribbons.
-If you can afford to spend a little more consider adding a container of sprinkles, whipping cream, or a jar of maraschino cherries.
+If you can afford to spend a little more, consider adding a container of sprinkles, whipped cream, or a jar of maraschino cherries.

 6. Root Beer Float Night

 My family loves Root Beer floats.
-For under $10 you can purchase a box of vanilla ice cream (or a gift card if you are not delivering the gift directly to them), a 2 liter of root beer, and even throw in a few giant $1 glass mugs with handles from Dollar Tree (like these ones).
-Our family bought 6 of these mugs from the dollar store years ago (dollar stores still carry them) and we love them from floats, smoothies, and more.
+For under $10, you can purchase a box of vanilla ice cream (or a gift card if you are not delivering the gift directly to them), a 2 liter of root beer, and even throw in a few giant $1 glass mugs with handles from Dollar Tree (like these).
+Our family bought 6 of these mugs from the dollar store years ago (dollar stores still carry them) and we love them for floats, smoothies, and more.

 8. A Family Meal Made By Your Family